hanjustin/hanjustin/README.md

 > “Fawn types seek safety by merging with the wishes, needs, and demands of others."<br>
 > <i>Pete Walker, Psychotherapist</i>
+>
+> In the realm of human interaction, it is natural to consider the needs and emotions of others.
+However, there is a fine line between genuine care for others and self-abandonment.
+One way this can manifest is through a psychological defense mechanism known as “fawning.”<sup>[[#]](https://psych2go.net/6-signs-youre-abandoning-yourself-for-others/#:~:text=In%20the%20realm,known%20as%20%E2%80%9Cfawning.%E2%80%9D)</sup>

 <br>